rishiagl/anya/README.md

         ```bash
         \q
         ```
+    - Change config.json

+        In anya-cxx(root) directory you'll find a file named config.json, in line no 18 add the \<new_password> which you added in 2 steps back.

     Now your postgresSQL is up and running with very very minimal configuration, for production use please read further blog on Securing your postgresSQL server.